McNoggins/mcnoggins.github.io/about.md

 permalink: /about/
 ---

 I am a physics graduate from Universit&eacute; Laval, Canada.
 I graduated from [Prof. Louis J. Dub&eacute;'s group][dynamica] in 2014.
-I am now working as a Postdoctoral Intern at [INRS-ÉMT][EMT] in Varennes, Canada.
+I am now working as a Postdoctoral Research Scholar at Université de Montréal, Canada.
 You will find more about my research interests and my work on this webpage.

 Research interests
 ====================